AjayLSojitra/Word-Search-Game/README.md

     Go to app store connect and go to Distribution.

     Check for + icon beside of iOS App on top left corner.
-It will show + icon only your previous build is Ready for Sale and you havent added new version or this your first time for this app.
+It will show + icon only your previous build is Ready for Sale and you haven't added new version or this your first time for this app.

     if + icon is present there, press it and it will ask for build number, where you need to enter new build number like, previous was 1.0.0 then you need to insert 2.0.0.